Can you swim today? Check live DOH advisories, brown-water status, recent rain, and Kawainui Marsh drainage context

 A 2.5-mile stretch of white sand on Oʻahu's windward coast, consistently ranked among the best beaches in America.
 Known for steady trade winds that make it popular for kayaking, windsurfing, and stand-up paddleboarding.
 The beach has two distinct sections — the south end near the boat ramp receives more stream runoff, while the north end toward Lanikai tends to have better water quality.

-Kailua Beach is a DOH Tier 1 monitored beach that generally passes bacteria testing under normal conditions.
+Kailua Beach is a DOH Tier 1 monitored beach, and dry-weather windows often have no posted DOH advisory.
 However, it sits at the outlet of the Kawainui Marsh system — the largest wetland in Hawaii — which drains through Kaelepulu Stream and Kawainui Canal into Kailua Bay.

 After heavy rain, these waterways carry urban runoff, sediment, and potentially elevated bacteria into the nearshore waters.
 The stream outlets are on the south end of Kailua Beach near the boat ramp.
 The northern end of the beach (toward Lanikai) tends to be less affected because it is farther from the drainage outlets.